JohnTelford/mkdocs/docs/dev_stack.md

 	Each team developer has their own Local Website Repository that can be updated from the Central Website Repository.
 Team members cannot update the Central Web Repository directly.
 They submit their changes.
 The approved changes by the project gatekeeper are added to the Central Website Repository.
 Team members can then update their Local Website Repositories.

 - VScode
 	Developers use [VSCode](vscode.md) as their Web Development Stack Command and Control center.
-They use it to edit code using their Local Website Repository, commit changes to the Central Website Repository, refresh their Local Website Repository, and deploy [Preview](preview.md) Internet for themselves and stakeholders to view and give feedback
+They use it to edit code using their Local Website Repository, commit changes to the Central Website Repository, refresh their Local Website Repository, and deploy [Preview](preview.md) Internet for themselves and Stakeholders to view and give feedback

 ---